maphew/zadam-trilium-wiki/Search.md

 This will find notes created in May 2019 by simply doing string "starts with" operation on the date.

-This approach does not work well with numbers though so whenever there is a numeric operator detected, the label values will be coerced from their normal string form into numeric value for comparison.
+This approach does not work well with numbers though, so whenever there is a numeric operator detected, the label values will be coerced from their normal string form into a numeric value for comparison.
 This then allows for e.g. `#publicationYear >= 1960` work correctly.

 ## Auto trigger search from URL

-Opening Trilium like in the example below will open search pane and automatically trigger search for "abc":
+Opening Trilium like in the example below will open the search pane and automatically trigger search for "abc":

 ```
 http://localhost:8080/#search=abc